dshemin/dshemin/README.md

 ## Hi 👋, I'm Dmitry Shemin
 ### Fan of programming and IPSC

 - I'm currently working on [SolusIO](https://www.solus.io/) project.
-I'm worked on backup and virtual migration functionality.
+I'm worked on backups and virtual machines migration functionality.
 - I really like to develop tools and instruments for over develoers, setup CI/CD, and automate all what can be automated.
 - The programming languages I use:
   &nbsp;<img src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/go.svg" alt="golang" width="22" height="22"/>